jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/0_Intro/6_State_Of_Art.typ

 == State of The Art <chap_0_7>

 This section presents an overview of #glspl("swith").
 Initially, a detailed definition of #gls("swith", long:true) shall be provided.
-The section then shall examine whether #glspl("swith") are purely a scientific concept or if they are being attempted to be manufactured in the real world for commercial purposes.
+The section shall then examine whether #glspl("swith") remain purely a scientific concept or if attempts are being made to manufacture them for commercial purposes.
 Other existing approaches for utilizing hydrogen as fuel in aircraft shall be addressed, highlighting the differences between these attempts and #glspl("swith").
 Subsequently, the key benefits of #glspl("swith") shall be outlined, followed by a short analysis of potential drawbacks associated with this pioneering concept.
 By this point, the differences between #glspl("swith") and currently available commercial aircraft should have become evident.